beingbing/java-springboot/src/main/java/be/springboot/pp/javacore/oops.md

 (since they can't be changed once created).

 ## Static Keyword
 The `static` keyword marks a field or method as belonging to the class rather than the instance.
 A static field or method is shared among all instances of the class.
 A static method can only access other static fields and methods.
+A static method can be called on an instance variable even if it is not pointing to any object (it's set to `null`)
 ```java
 class Book {
     static int totalBooks = 0; // Class-level field